Oakland PSC Internship | Training Program

 The PSC internship has the following training elements:

-evaluating program, program development, and gathering data related to strengthening
+program, program development, and gathering data related to strengthening program

-Program Director and students will have the opportunity to work closely with both
+Director and students will have the opportunity to work closely with both the Internship

 - Training in Mental Health Administration/Quality Management (Quality Review Team- QRT): Interns participate in several training experiences that are intended to familiarize them with the administration and management aspects of mental health service delivery.
 QRT meets to review current client charts in order to monitor internal consistency of clinical care and to insure compliance with the quality of care and documentation that is expected by the PSC funding sources.
 Participation in this committee allows interns to familiarize themselves with quality control management.